bevanshaw/quiz/README.md

 # quiz

 A small quiz app written using the Composition API.
-Learning about transitions and practicing syntax.

 ## Recommended IDE Setup